vatesfr/xen-orchestra/docs/docs/backup_howto.md

 - Regularly test restore from long-term backups

 :::warning
-To prevent backup duplication, do not mix long-term retention with schedule retention.
+To prevent backup duplication, do not mix long-term retention with multiple schedules.
 :::

 ---